 For those using social media, a few rules by which to live.
 Don’t post anything on social media you wouldn’t want the world to see, because they might.
 Conduct trainings for your employees discussing what is appropriate to post, and model appropriate behavior.
 And most important, think before you click.
 Today’s impulse might be tomorrow’s SEC investigation.

-Because each social media platform comes with its own rules, policies, and procedures, it is essential that those interested in assessing the risks associated with it, either proactively or reactively, or training employees about its use, work with professionals who understand the nuances and the dos and don’ts of reviewing information on each platform.
+Because each social media platform comes with its own rules, policies, and procedures, it is essential that those interested in assessing the risks associated with it, either proactively or reactively, or in training employees about its use work with professionals who understand the nuances and the dos and don’ts of reviewing information on each platform.

 Our practitioners have decades of experience and come from a variety of backgrounds—including career investigators, former members of federal and state law enforcement, and forensic examiners—allowing our team to work together to help clients assess and mitigate attendant risks, and when pursuing the use of social media as evidence, to ensure that information is gathered, preserved, and used in a legal and ethical manner.